Code-Institute-Submissions/DennisSchenkel-PP2/README.md

 ### Professions

-For this project the following professions where added as data with the integration of a JSON file.
+For this project the following professions where added as data with the integration of a seperate JS file.

 - Software Developer
 - Software Engineer